muddassirahmadalt/SQL-data-warehouse-project-/README.md

 Welcome to the **Data Warehouse and Analytics Project** repository! 🚀

 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
 Designed as a portfolio project, highlights industry best practices in data engineering and analytics.

+## 📖 Project Overview

+This project demonstrates the end-to-end design and implementation of a Modern Data Warehouse using the Medallion Architecture (Bronze, Silver, Gold layers).

+🔑 Key Components
+-**1.
+Data Architecture:** Designing a scalable warehouse using Bronze, Silver, and Gold layers **2.
+ETL Pipelines:** Extracting, transforming, and loading data from source systems **3.
+Data Modeling:** Creating optimized fact and dimension tables for analytics **4.
+Analytics & Reporting:** Building SQL-based reports and dashboards

+## 🎯 Skills Demonstrated
+This project showcases practical expertise in:

+SQL Development
+Data Architecture
+Data Engineering
+ETL Pipeline Development
+Data Modeling
+Data Analytics

 ---